neilk/octopress/source/_posts/2002-06-01-undesigning-cherokee-syllabary.markdown

 - If this resulted in glyphs that were too similar, subtle differences between glyphs would be exaggerated until they were obvious.
 - Serifs, if they were required, would be exaggerated into a cross.
 Ball terminals would be eliminated entirely.

+But it wasn't all about change:

+- Each glyph should be instantly recognizable to someone already familiar with the traditional Cherokee font.
+- If, given the examples from handwritten Cherokee, certain aspects of these glyphs seem to be important to preserve, then they are preserved.

 I created an "affinity" chart to track my progress.
 Glyphs which used the same basic forms were grouped together visually, and particularly hard-to-distinguish glyphs were highlighted in red: